jibundeyare/install-scripts/README.md

 ### Can I use the `mkwebsite.sh` with an existing project directory?

-If the project directory already exists, the `mkwebsite.sh` script will raise an error.
+Yes.
+If the project directory already exists, the `mkwebsite.sh` script will NOT raise an error.
-This is a security feature to avoid rewriting existing apache vhost, php fpm pool and project directory.

-But it's easy to circumvent this security.
-Imagine you have an existing project directory named `/home/johndoe/projects/foo`:

-1. temporarily rename your existing project directory `mv projects/foo projects/bar`
-2. create a new website `./mkwebsite johndoe projects foo foo.example.com`
+### `mkwebsite.sh` does not create the project directory?

-3. remove the newly created project directory `rm -r projects/foo`
+No. This script does not create the project directory anymore.
-4. put back your project directory `mv projects/bar projects/foo`
-5. restart the services and you're done `sudo systemctl restart php7.4-fpm.service && sudo systemctl restart apache2.service`
+The directory must be created by other means (`mkdir`, `git clone`, `symfony new`, or `scp` and `rsync` between two machines).